 Chao announces grant to support Gulf Coast train project

 BILOXI, Miss.
-(AP) — The U.S. Department of Transportation secretary says federal funding has been awarded to Mississippi to support the return of passenger rail service between New Orleans and Mobile.
+(AP) — Federal funding has been awarded to Mississippi to support the return of passenger rail service between New Orleans and Mobile, Alabama, the secretary of U.S. Department of Transportation said Thursday.

-Elaine Chao said Thursday, at the Coastal Region Transportation Summit in Biloxi, that Mississippi is getting more than $21 million for infrastructure improvements.
+Mississippi is getting more than $21 million for infrastructure improvements, Elaine Chao said during the Coastal Region Transportation Summit in Biloxi.
 That includes a $4.3 million grant for the Southern Rail Commission to support the return of passenger rail service along the Mississippi Gulf Coast and $16.8 million to replace 12 bridges in rural Mississippi counties.

-In 2005, Amtrak suspended its Sunset Limited train service between New Orleans and Orlando, Florida, due to damage to rail lines caused by Hurricane Katrina.
+"Everywhere I go I bring money, and I'm not going to disappoint today," Chao said.

-The Sun Herald reports Chao says Mississippi is one of only two states to get funding for two projects.
+Chao said the $225 million in grants through the Competitive Highway Bridge Program was awarded to 20 bridge projects in 18 states, with Mississippi one of only two states to get funding for two projects, The Sun Herald reported.

+This is the first Restoration & Enhancement Grant, and Chao said she couldn't think of a better project than Gulf Coast passenger rail service, for which Mississippi Sen. Roger Wicker, who is chairman of the Senate Committee on Commerce, Science and Transportation, has worked so hard.

+"His priorities are my priorities," she said.
+"Whenever I see Senator Wicker, I think passenger rail."

 Information from: The Sun Herald, http://www.sunherald.com